Midgard serpent

 Introduction

-According to Norse Mythology a colossal creature dwells in the ocean.
+According to Norse Mythology, a colossal creature dwells in the ocean.
 A serpent so large that it encircles the whole of Midgard and bites its own tale.
-Its name is in Old Norse is Jörmungandr (eng.
+Its name in Old Norse is Jörmungandr (eng.
 Jormungand or Jormungandr) or Miðgarðsormr (eng.
-Midgard serpent or wyrm).
+Midgard Serpent or Wyrm).

-When the Æsir gods heard of the birth of the serpent, Fenrir and Hel they assembled to discuss the matter.
+When the Aesir gods heard of the birth of the serpent, Fenrir and Hel assembled to discuss the matter.
 Through prophesying they agreed that great harm and misfortune would come from these siblings.
-Odin then asked for the siblings to be brought him.
-The wyrm he threw into the ocean, but there it continued to grow until it encircled all the lands.
+Odin then asked for the siblings to be brought to him.
+He threw the wyrm into the ocean, but it continued to grow there until it encircled all the lands.

 The rivalry between Thor and the Midgard serpent